BBarisKilic/Arduino-Temperature-Reading-Project/README.md

 # Arduino-Temperature-Reading-Project
-It is an example arduino temperature reading project for ArduBlu.
+It is an example Arduino temperature reading project for ArduBlu.